gbsloreto/hello-world/README.md

 # hello-world

-My first glance at Github!!!
+This is first glance at Github!!!

   My name is Gerald Bien Loreto, a graduating web development student in University of the East Caloocan and soon to be an aspiring web developer in my dream industry.
 Working it up, an endeavor to reach